You May Think You’re Stuck, But the World Keeps Moving

 Most of us feel stuck at some point in life.

 We can all agree that even though we feel stuck, the world keeps moving.
-Life goes on for everyone.
+Life goes on.

-So here’s my hypothesis: We are not actually stuck — but moving towards a direction not aligned with our previous goals.
+So here’s my hypothesis: We’re not stuck — but moving toward a direction not aligned with our previous goals.

 Let’s put this in real life.